umanitoba-cssa/constitution/Constitution.md

 3. Guide the council on advocacy for underrepresented communities.
 4. Ensure that the CSSA lounge is a safe and inclusive space.
 5. Oversee the election of Community Advocates and ensure that it is run competently, fairly, and transparently to CSSA's members.
-6. Lead the Community Advocates Commitee consisting of committee members for the communities recogized under UMSU.
-7. Call Community Advocate Committee meetings and delegate tasks to committee members.
+6. Work with, call meetings with, and delegate tasks to Community Advocates.
-8. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Finances
 1. Act as a signing authority for CSSA.